hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `verify_server_certificate` - (Optional) True if the master's common name value is checked during the SSL handshake.

-The optional `clone` supports:
+The optional `clone` supports and is required if the settings block is not set:
-* `source_instance_name` - Name of the source instance which will be cloned
+* `source_instance_name` - (Required) Name of the source instance which will be cloned.
-* `pitr_timestamp_ms` - Timestamp of the point in time that should be restored, requires the instance to have point in time recovery enabled (Optional)
+* `pitr_timestamp_ms` -  (Optional) Timestamp of the point in time that should be restored, requires the instance to have point in time recovery enabled.

 ## Attributes Reference